How Close Are We To Working 3D Printed Hearts?

 ETH Zurich: 3D Printed Silicone Heart

 What’s more, the pumping mechanism mimics a real heart, and required no assembling.
 It was 3D printed as one large, assembled structure and includes a left and right ventricle.
 Only the input and output parts need to be attached post-print, where the blood is pumped in and out.
+It’s also the same size a human heart, so if perfectly it could be transplanted into humans.

-This extraordinary heart was developed by doctoral student Nicholas Cohrs (with a surname eerily similar to the French word for heart – coeur), and was led by Professor Wendelin Stark of Functional Materials at ETH.
-The heart was made from silicone using Lost Wax Casting, which is often used in the mold making and 3D printed jewelry sectors.
+This extraordinary heart was developed by doctoral student Nicholas Cohrs — with a surname eerily similar to the French word for heart, coeur — and was led by Professor Wendelin Stark of Functional Materials at ETH.
+The heart was made from silicone using Lost Wax Casting, which is often used in the mold-making and 3D printed jewelry sectors.
 Weighing 390 grams, it is fairly similar to the weight of a real heart (310 grams), though this cloudy white contraption looks very alien.

 3000 beats to heaven